helidon-io/helidon/docs/mp/openapi/openapi-generator.md

 ### Common Settings

 Among the many configuration settings available to you, some you should particularly consider are summarized in the table below.
-Refer to the [earlier links][earlier-links] for complete lists.
+Refer to the [earlier links](#links-to-settings) for complete lists.

 <table>
 <caption>Common OpenAPI Generator Additional Properties</caption>